LuigiGo/WHOATApp/README.md

     implementation "com.google.android.material:material:1.2.1"

 ## OkHttp Logging Interceptor
-This is used for logging the information about the request and responses from web services calls
+This is used for logging the information about the request and responses from web services calls.

     implementation 'com.squareup.okhttp3:logging-interceptor:4.2.1'